Xuyang-J/CISC3130/README.md

 # Lab #1
-This program is written in Java and prints out "Hello Professor Chuang"
+Lab#1 is written in Java and prints out "Hello Professor Chuang" The purpose is to test out Github's various features.